infrared-dao/infrared-default-list/README.md

 2. Basic knowledge of JSON and Git
 3. Details for your vault, token, or validator

-Please make sure that the respective beraRewardsVault is whitelisted.
+Please make sure that the respective beraRewardVault is whitelisted.
 In order to check that please follow the guideline:

 1. Go to Berachef’s contract on Berascan(0xdf960E8F3F19C481dDE769edEDD439ea1a63426a) & select “Read Contract“
 2. Go to function 16. isWhitelistedVault
-3. Under receiver parameter put the beraRewardsVault address
+3. Under receiver parameter put the beraRewardVault address
 4. Click “Query“
 5. If the boolean is “true”, the vault is yielding BGT (desired path)
 6. If the boolean is “false”, the vault is not yielding BGT.
 In this case, please refer to the Berachain team, their governance, and their documentation